D-Zyvec step-by-step tutorial

 By default, only you can edit and delete a project you created.If our staff modified your project, you will see a "reviewed" label at the top right of your project.
 It means that you should check your project and submit it again.
 While reviewing we also sent you a mail which explains the eventual changes we made.
 You can also view the content of this mail by clicking the dialog icon at the top left of your project :

 You completed the tutorial.
-You can start to design your vectors ! create your project here.
+You can start to design your plasmids ! create your project here.